 - Then press Next > Yes > Finish

-With these steps you can easily convert your flash drive into local disk.
-Now you can install operating system on this USB and it will also help you when your system is running out memory.
+With these steps, you can easily convert your flash drive into local disk.
+Now you can install the operating system on this USB and it will also help you when your system is running out memory.
 Make sure your USB has sufficient memory before performing these options.